arutar/FrankenDriver/README.md

 1) Only installer configs and inf files are modified.
 2) No driver binaries are modified!
 3) No additional executable files are installed or executed.
+4) NVPCF removed from driver to avoid error 31
-4) In order to view the contents of the installer, it is enough to unpack the contents using rar or 7zip.
+5) In order to view the contents of the installer, it is enough to unpack the contents using rar or 7zip.

 </details>